antoine-sachet/shiny-helpr/README.md

 ## Integration with shinyproxy

-The shinyproxy navbar is now redundant since the app navbar provides all the required links.
+The shinyproxy navbar is made redundant by the app navbar which provides all the relevant links.
 You can use `hide-navbar: TRUE` in the shinyproxy `application.yml` to hide it.

 The `shinyproxy` argument to navbarLogoPage can be set to `TRUE`, `FALSE` or `"auto"`.
 If the latter, whether the app is running within shinyproxy is detected by checking the environment variables for SHINYPROXY_USERNAME and SHINYPROXY_USERGROUPS, which are automatically set by shinyproxy when booting an app.

+The link to the admin panel will appear if:

+* `shinyproxy` is TRUE or auto detected
+* `shinyproxy_admin_roles` is passed to `navbarLogoPage`.
+It should match the `admin-groups` parameter in `application.yml`.
+* the logged in user has one of the right roles (via the `SHINYPROXY_USERGROUPS` environment variable which is set by shinyproxy)

 ## Installation